Veterans From Team Red, White And Blue Join Together For Fitness Challenge At Independence Hall To Celebrate July 4th

 “Everybody is doing this together, everybody is in this working together, fighting isolation, fighting the sense of desperation,” John Bond, state coordinator for Team Red, White and Blue, said.

-As the clock struck 7 a.m., a group of over 20 veterans from Team Red, White and Blue gathered at the Independence Hall and did burpees as a group.
+As the clock struck 7 a.m., a group of over 20 veterans from Team Red, White and Blue gathered at the Independence Mall and did burpees as a group.

 “The fact that we’re able to do this, to come together, a sense of community, a sense of connection, a sense of positivity, it motivates us,” Bond said.